 - Gentle movement such as tai chi and yoga

 If an accident has caused you chronic pain resulting in a mood disorder, you may be entitled to financial compensation to ameliorate your pain and suffering.
-To find out more, book a free consultation with one of our experienced personal injury lawyers.
+To find out more, book a consultation with one of our experienced personal injury lawyers.